-The Columbine flower is a herbaceous perennials, and blooms from spring to summer.
-These super easy to grow flowers come in beautiful varieties and can really brighten your garden!
+The Columbine flower is herbaceous perennials and blooms from spring to summer.
+These super easy-to-grow flowers come in beautiful varieties and can really brighten your garden!
 You can either sow seeds indoors in late Winter or plant them directly outdoors in late summer.
-If you are going to plant outdoors, make sure to loosen the soil about six inches, and add a mixture of leaf mulch and some garden soil before sprinkling seeds to the surface.
+If you are going to plant outdoors, make sure to loosen the soil about six inches and add a mixture of leaf mulch and some garden soil before sprinkling seeds to the surface.
 By loosening the soil, the seeds will have the ability to establish their roots before the first frost.
-Then, keep the soil moist and you should be greeted by these beauties in early spring!
+Then, keep the soil moist, and these beauties should greet you in early spring!

 As you can see from this gorgeous field of English Lavender, this plant takes off when planted.
-This can be used as a great decorative border, or to fill up areas in your yard that needs more life!
+This can be used as a decorative border or as decorative bushes to fill up areas in your yard that need more life!

 Grows in Hardiness Zones 5 to 8

-My neighbors front yard has a pathway lined up with English Lavender, and with minimal work, I have watched these bluish-purple flower shine through late spring and into summer.
-The best part, these plants bring in lots of butterflies, repels deers, and sends a wave of aromatic scents with every passing breeze.
-If you have sandy, dry-soil then this plant will thrive and be extra easy to grow in your area.
-Young plants are best planted in spring, whereas larger more established plants can be planted in the fall.
-Simply plant Lavender two feet apart, and only water once a week, as these guys thrive in dryer temperatures!
+My neighbors front yard has a pathway lined up with English Lavender, and with minimal work, I have watched these bluish-purple flowers shine through late spring and into summer.
+The best part, these plants bring in lots of butterflies, repel deers, and sends a wave of aromatic scents with every passing breeze.
+If you have sandy, dry soil, this plant will thrive and be extra easy to grow in your area.
+Young plants are best planted in spring, whereas larger, more established plants can be planted in the fall.
+Plant Lavender two feet apart and only water once a week, as these guys thrive in dryer temperatures!

-This flower gets its name from the Ancient Greek “Klema” meaning the shoot or the branch of a vine.
-No wonder, this plant is now referred to as the “Queen of Climbers.”
+This flower gets its name from the Ancient Greek “Klema,” meaning the shoot or the vine branch.
+No wonder this plant is now referred to as the “Queen of Climbers.”

 Grows in Hardiness Zones 4 to 9

-If you have an arbor or a trellis that needs a make-over, then invest in a Clematis plant.
-In a few years, the arbor or trellis will be home for long vines with large blossoms, bringing it a colorful new life.
-Ideally, you want to plant the Clematis in spring, so that the plant has time to establish its roots before the first frost.
+If you have an arbor or a trellis that needs a make-over, invest in a Clematis plant.
+In a few years, the arbor or trellis will be home to long vines with large blossoms, bringing it a colorful new life.
+Ideally, you want to plant the Clematis in spring so that the plant has time to establish its roots before the first frost.

-To get started, you need to dig a hole at least double the size of the plant (24 inches by 24 inches is a recommended width and depth).
-If you purchased your plant in a garden pot, I would recommend soaking the roots in the pot for 10 minutes before transplanting it into your garden.
+To get started, you need to dig a hole at least double the plant’s size (24 inches by 24 inches is a recommended width and depth).
+If you purchased your plant in a garden pot, I recommend soaking the roots in the pot for 10 minutes before transplanting it into your garden.
 Your Clematis prefers moist, well-drained soil, so after placing your plant in its new home, ensure that you are using lots of compost and granular organic fertilizer.

-You might be thinking, “well these are not easy to grow” or that growing these climbing queens seems a bit challenging.
-However, with the rate and speed that these grow, and the little care that they require after planting, you will find them to be worth the small investment!
+You might be thinking, “well, these are not easy to grow,” or that growing these climbing queens seems a bit challenging.
+However, with the rate and speed that these grow and the little care they require after planting, you will find them worth the small investment!